Sigmmma/c20/src/content/general/tools/command-line/readme.md

 Basic knowledge of **command-line interfaces** (CLI) is a required skill in Halo modding.
-Not only does [Tool][] use a CLI, many community tools like [Invader][] and [Ghostbuster][] do as well.
+Not only does [Tool][] use a CLI, many community tools like [Invader][] do as well.
 CLI usage consists of typing commands into a shell program which runs other programs and displays their output.

 On Windows, [Command Prompt][cmd], [PowerShell][], and the newer [Windows Terminal][wterm] are used as shells.
 On Linux, terminal emulators vary by distribution but [Bash][] is typically used as the shell.